Read your latest personalised notifications

-We highlight the fact that only the Presenter may have a prize & diploma addressed to him/her.
+We highlight the fact that only the Presenter may have a prize & award certificate addressed to him/her.

 Important!
 The first prize winners are expected to submit the full manuscript pertaining to the presented research for consideration for publication.
 For YIA winners in one of the ESC journals (European Heart Journal or Cardiovascular Research) - For the NIA winner in the European Journal of Cardiovascular Nursing.

 Please notice that this manuscript should be uploaded by the winning author after its presentation at the ESC congress via Editorial Manager and that this manuscript will undergo peer review (publication in one of the journals is not guaranteed).